IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 ## Redirecting Output Streams

+In the examples above, the output of the display commands (like `cat`, `head`, and `tail`) were all sent to the Terminal screen.
+However, there are many times when it is preferable to send this output to a file or even as the input to another command!

+To send the output of any command to be stored in a file, you can use the redirection operators `>` and `>>`.
+These commands differ in whether they overwrite or append to a file.
+It's always safter to use `>>` if you're worried about losing the contents of an existing file.
+Note that if you overwrite a file's contents, there's __no__ way to get it back.

+As one example, here's a way to send the contents of all text (`.txt`) files into a new text file called `allContents.txt`.

+`cat *.txt >> allContents.txt`

+You can also send the output of `head` or `tail` to a file in the same way

+`head -n 20 test.txt >> testHeader.txt`

+Sometimes the output of one command is also convenient to use as the input to another command.
+For instance, you could extract the first few lines of a file with `head` and then target the last few of these header lines with `tail`.
+To do this, we use a special type of redirection called piping.
+The pipe symbol is `|`.
+Here's one example of piping with `head` and `tail`:

+`head -n 10 test.txt | tail -n 5`

+Note that, in this case, `tail` does not need a filename as an argument.
+It is taking its input from the pipe.

+As usual, this output is printed to the screen by default.
+But it can also be redirected to a file, even after piping:

+`head -n 10 test.txt | tail -n 5 >> myLines.txt`

 ## Deleting Files (CAREFUL!!)

 Before you learn the next command, please note that __DELETING FILES AT THE COMMAND LINE CANNOT BE UNDONE__.